ZeusWPI/imprint/README.md

 ## Building

+ 0. Install Arduino and configure it for the ESP32
  1. Install the [adafruit fingerprint](https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library) library
  2. Edit `secrets.h` to contain the correct values
  3. Upload the sketch